anhuihng/pySparseSEM/README.md

 <https://scholar.google.com/citations?user=WhDMZEIAAAAJ&hl=en>

+## Summary
 Provides elastic net penalized maximum likelihood for structural equation models (SEM).
 The package implements `lasso` and `elastic net` (l1/l2) penalized SEM and estimates the model parameters with an efficient block coordinate ascent algorithm that maximizes the penalized likelihood of the SEM.
 Hyperparameters are inferred from cross-validation (CV).
 A Stability Selection (STS) function is also available to provide accurate causal effect selection.

+The experimental study and vignettes are also available in the `doc/` folder in the package.

 ## PyPI installation
 `sparseSEM` is available on PyPI:  https://pypi.org/project/sparseSEM/.
 Run command `pip install sparseSEM` to install